simonneutert/ooohyeah/README.md

 ### Containered

-I added a Dockerfile you to try.
+I added a Dockerfile you you to try.
 Make sure to pass the needed ENV variables.

 There may be issues, I couldn't check it yet 🤓